xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 - `other-config:start_order=<int>` sets the relative order in which VMs start (lower values first).
-- `start-delay=<seconds>` sets how long the `VM.start` call blocks before returning, which staggers concurrent starts.
-A misconfigured `start-delay` can make a VM appear to never autostart, even though the setting itself has nothing to do with the autostart toggle.
+- `start-delay=<seconds>` controls how long the startup sequence waits **after** this VM before moving on to the next one.
+Note that two official descriptions exist and they read
+  differently: the CLI reference calls it "the delay to wait before a call to start up the VM returns", while the XenAPI field description calls it "the delay to wait before proceeding to the next order in the startup sequence".
+They describe the same blocking behaviour, but the second is the one that matches what you observe, because the delay lands on the *next* VM to start rather than on the VM the parameter is set on.
+A misconfigured `start-delay` can also make a VM appear never to autostart, even though the parameter is unrelated to the autostart toggle itself.

 ```
 # xe vm-param-set uuid=<VM_UUID> other-config:start_order=1